alealegg/CS4641/index.md

 ![brain7](https://user-images.githubusercontent.com/31289084/128104153-94aefcf3-0787-4085-9af4-864393f9fe52.png)
 ![brain8](https://user-images.githubusercontent.com/31289084/128104161-55c00174-8131-4804-aa73-a9574272b6f2.png)

-While it is suprising that the first and third scans were misclassified because there does not appear to be anything noticeable diffrent about these scans from the other non-cancerous scans, it is not suprising that the second and fourth scans were misclassified.
-The scans were taken from above like the majorty of the scans, but they also appear to include parts of the head outside of the brain, such as the eyeballs, that the classifers could have viewed as tumors.
+While it is suprising that the first and third scans were misclassified because there does not appear to be anything noticeably different about these scans from the other non-cancerous scans, it is not suprising that the second and fourth scans were misclassified.
+These scans were taken from above like the majorty of the scans, but they also appear to include parts of the head outside of the brain, such as the eyeballs, that the classifers most likely viewed as tumors.

-To improve the accuracy of our classifers, only brain scans taken from the top that include only the brain could be used to train and test the data.
+To improve the accuracy of our classifers, only brain scans taken from above that only include the brain could be used to train and test the data.
 This would provide more consistency without confusing the classifers.

 ## Resources and References Used
 * https://aidancoco.medium.com/data-cleaning-for-image-classification-de9439ac1075